spotinst/help/src/docs/managed-instance/azure/tutorials/manage.md

 ## Filter Node List

-If you have many stateful nodes, you can use the filter above the list to find one or multiple nodes.
+If you have a number of stateful nodes, you can use the filter above the list to find one or multiple nodes.
 Enter a tag, a node attribute, a keyword or simply a string of text into the filter box and type enter.

 <img src="/elastigroup/_media/azure-manage-stateful-nodes-02.png" />

 ## View Node Details

-Click the node name to get detailed information, statistics, and operational information about a stateful node.
+Click the node name to view detailed information, statistics, and operational information about a stateful node.
 This will open the Node Details page for that node, which will serve as your operational dashboard for the node.

 ## Create Node